aldo-aguilar-n/satnogs-telemetry/README.md

 Command-line tool to download telemetry from the SatNOGS database, store the raw frames locally, decode them with Kaitai-based decoders, inspect parsed packets, export CSV files, and plot decoded fields.

-This README is written for a new user setting up the project for the first time.

 ## What the project does

 For a given satellite NORAD ID, this project can: